-I returned to the Fin a few weeks later with Jeremy Ross and we climbed a fun route that started up a steep crack system just right of the Cutting Edge.
+I returned to the Fin a few weeks later with Jeremy Ross, and we climbed a fun route that started up a steep crack system just right of the Cutting Edge.
 The route features quality, sustained climbing on great rock right off the ground, with the first pitch clocking in at about 5.10c/d and the pitch after that 10d/11a.
 Difficult face climbing and fun corner systems provided a good mix of challenges, and we placed only three lead bolts.
 We called it Super Totally Trad (1,000’, IV 5.11a).

-After mentally preparing myself for a real battle, I was back in the late spring with intentions to climb a direct line on the east face of the Fin.
+After mentally preparing myself for a real battle, I was back in the late spring with intentions to climb a direct line on the west face of the Fin.
 Chaz Langelier and I climbed a truly awesome route that we named Tainted Love (IV 5.11a R X).
 It had more sustained and even higher quality face climbing than the classic Silver Lining (IV 5.10 R) to the right.
 Unfortunately, bolting lower on the route slowed us down considerably, and I led the last three pitches of face climbing by headlamp, with only about six bolts remaining in our kit.
 This resulted in very runout upper pitches with potential for severe injury or death in the event of a fall.
 I am planning to return in the near future in order to add bolts to the upper pitches and make this climb more manageable for those climbers without a death wish.

 – Vitaliy Musiyenko